Pandry/PandrysDashboard/README.md

 # PandrysDashboard
-My very own dashboad, coded from scrath and abandoned to itself 'cause I don't wanted to code it anymore :P
+My very own dashboad, coded from scrath (with Bootsrap) and abandoned to itself 'cause I don't wanted to code it anymore :P

+If you want to use this dashboard, consider writing some request pls, so I would know that thaere's a interest and I could return to code it :)